Complete Medical Records: Your Best Defense

 - Obtain patient consent for digital recordings.
 This can be accomplished in various ways, including the general consent, notice of privacy practices, or a specific digital recording consent.

 - Educate staff and physicians on documentation expectations.

-- Conduct internal chart audits to assure that documentation guidelines are being followed and that records are complete.
+- Conduct internal chart audits to ensure documentation guidelines are followed and records are complete.

-- Review printed copies prior to release to assure all elements of the record are included.
+- Review printed copies before release to ensure all record elements are included.